-By tradition, it became as well a period during which you could say what you wanted without fear of punishment, so it was a time for expressing political satire at plays.
+By tradition, it became as well a period during which you could say what you wanted without fear of punishment.
+The Roman poet Horace says to his slave:

-In our modern Gregorian calendar, the start of the Roman holiday of Saturnalia now falls on 17 December.
+In our modern Gregorian calendar, the start of the Roman holiday of Saturnalia now falls on 17th December.

 It was originally celebrated just one day, to honour Saturn.
-With the feast for his wife Ops, though, falling two days later on 19 December, the two soon blended to become three days, and before you knew it, it was a whole week. (the exact dates shifted about a bit until Julius Caesar fixed the calendar, creating the “Julian” calendar.)
+With the feast for his wife Ops, though, falling two days later on 19 December, the two soon blended to become three days, and before you knew it, it was a whole week.
+(The exact dates shifted about a bit until Julius Caesar fixed the calendar, creating the “Julian” calendar.)

 Augustus made attempts to reduce the holiday period back to three days; Caligula tried to reduce it back to five days, but even that didn’t really work.

 It addition to the fun and freedom, it was also a time of gift-giving.

 People would give each other candles (cerei) as gifts, likely as cheering then as they are now at the darkest time of year.
 Sprigs of holly were also given.
 Small dolls made of porcelain or clay were given to children.
 Gifts were sent by customers and clients to their patrons at Saturnalia.
 The gifts could be perishable goods, such as food and drink, or non-perishable goods.